New Toyota Celica In “Advanced Development”, Says Exec

 Celica revival rumours have been swirling for a while, but we first started taking them seriously last year when Toyota chairman and all-round cool guy Akio Toyoda outright stated: “I want to revive the Celica.”
 Since then, Best Car, a major Japanese car magazine and website, has repeatedly drip-fed alleged information about the car’s possible return.

 Adding further fuel to the fire is that in October 2024, Toyota trademarked the Celica name with the US Patent and Trademark Office, under the category “automobiles and structural parts thereof.”
 A similar trademark was filed in Australia.
-While it’s not uncommon for carmakers to renew or re-file trademarks on dormant names as a bit of futureproofing, it feels like more than just a coincidence that a renewal of the Celica name has arrived amid a heavily rumoured return.
+While it’s not uncommon for carmakers to renew or re-file trademarks on dormant names as a bit of futureproofing, it feels like more than just a coincidence at this point.

 Is anyone helping Toyota develop the new Celica?